JGLTechnologies/DPYS/README.md

 @commands.slash_command(name="rr")
 @commands.has_permissions(administrator=True)
 async def reaction_role_command(inter: disnake.MessageCommandInteraction, emoji: str = commands.Param(
-    description="An emoji or list of emojis.
-Match the position of the emoji in the list to the role that you want in the role list."),
+    description="An emoji or list of emojis"),
                                 role: str = commands.Param(
-                                    description="a Role or list of roles.
-Match the position of the role in the list to the emoji that you want in the emoji list."),
+                                    description="a Role or list of roles."),
                                 title: str = commands.Param(description="The title for the embed"),
                                 description: str = commands.Param(description="The description for the embed")): await dpys.rr.command(